awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 ## Associate additional IPv4 CIDR blocks with your VPC<a name="add-ipv4-cidr"></a>

 You can add up to five IPv4 CIDR blocks to your VPC by default, but the limit is adjustable\.
-For more information on increasing the limit, see [Amazon VPC quotas](amazon-vpc-limits.md)\.
-For information about restrictions on IPv4 CIDR blocks associated with a VPC, see [VPC sizing](configure-your-vpc.md#vpc-sizing)\.
+For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.
+For information about restrictions on IPv4 CIDR blocks associated with a VPC, see [VPC CIDR blocks](configure-your-vpc.md#vpc-cidr-blocks)\.

 After you associate an IPv4 CIDR block with the VPC, the status changes to `associating`\.
 The CIDR block is ready to use when it's in the `associated` state\.
 After you've added the CIDR blocks that you need, you can create subnets that use the new CIDR blocks\.
 For more information, see [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.